walmartlabs/lacinia/docs/tutorial/mutable-database.rst

 Mutable Database
 ================

-We're still not quite ready to implement our mutation ... because we're storing our data in an immutable map.
+We're still not quite ready to implement our first mutation ... because we're storing our data in an immutable map.
-Once again, we're not going to take on running an external database, instead we'll put our immutable map inside an Atom.
+Once again, we're not going to take on running an external database, instead we'll put our immutable map inside an :clojure:`Atom <reference/atoms>`.
 We'll also do some refactoring that will make our eventual transition to an external database that much easier.